appdev-lessons/contact-book-first-database/content.md

 => 3
 ```

+- The `id` column for a new database record...
+- is the _foreign key_, and must be manually assigned by us before we `.save` the record.
+  - Not quite.
+- is the _primary key_, and must be manually assigned by us before we `.save` the record.
+  - Not quite.
+- is the _foreign key_, and is automatically assigned when we `.save` the record.
+  - Not quite.
+- is the _primary key_, and is automatically assigned when we `.save` the record.
+  - Yes!
+And good thing, too.
+That would be hard to keep track of and assign uniquely for every record.
+{: .choose_best #id_column title="ID column" points="1" answer="4" }

 ### Creating sample data

 Over the new few sections, we're going to learn how to find and retrieve records from our `contacts` table.
 Right now, in my `contacts` table, I only have 3 rows.
 You might have more or less.
 But it would be nice to have hundreds of rows in the table before we practice things like sorting, searching, etc.